 Open Farm removes six dog food products over plastic film issue

-Open Farm has pulled select lots of six dog food products from the market after finding small pieces of soft, food-grade plastic film in limited production runs.
-The company said the material is non-toxic, thin, malleable, and “does not pose a health risk for dogs,” and described the action as a quality-related market removal rather than a safety recall.
+CURRENT BRIEF VERSION: Open Farm has removed select lots of six dog food products from the market after finding small pieces of soft, food-grade plastic film in limited production runs.
+The company said the material is non-toxic, thin, malleable, and does not pose a health risk to dogs, framing the action as a quality issue rather than a safety recall.
 The affected products, announced by Open Farm on December 23, 2024, include five Freeze-Dried Raw Morsel recipes for dogs and one Front Range Ancient Grains RawMix recipe.
-Open Farm said the issue stemmed from liner material on some raw protein ingredients that wasn’t fully removed before manufacturing, and that retailers were asked to remove affected lots while distributors destroyed remaining inventory. (openfarmpet.com)
+Open Farm said the issue traced back to liner material from some raw protein ingredients that was not fully removed before manufacturing, and it asked retailers to pull affected lots, told distributors to destroy potentially affected product, and offered refunds or replacements to pet parents.
+FDA-linked reporting cited by Truth about Pet Food also suggested the agency treated the event as a withdrawal for foreign object contamination rather than issuing a public recall press release. (openfarmpet.com)

 Read the full analysis →